Essomia/geojuji/README.md

 Geojuji is a kit to install all front-end tools and basic PHP environment on MacOS.

 ## Concept

 Geojuji contains all the basic configurations and dependencies needed to develop PHP projects.

-The concept is to keep versioned:
-- shell configuration files in `/shell`
+The concept is to keep versioned shell configuration files and software configurations files.
-- packages managers dependencies in `/pkgs`
-- and software configurations files in `/app`

 Then, it is possible to remount a user station quickly with a constant configuration between each station.

 ## Installation